 There are no official experts interviewed for Casting JonBenet.
 No crime scene footage.
 No photos of JonBenet herself, hair piled marshmallow-high.
 Instead, over the course of 80 minutes, we watch actors auditioning for roles in a JonBenet Ramsey-based project.

 When we die and are taken to whatever our reward is going to be, we will be told three things: Every good act we’ve ever done, that we have always been loved, and that Burke Ramsey murdered JonBenet.
 Until then, though, this case remains frustratingly unsolved.
 Any answer is as good as any other.
 All theories are in play.
-“Do you know who killed JonBenet Ramsey?” one of the little girls auditioning for that role asks, an impish grin on her face, because she knows she’s asking an unanswerable question, and that there’s power in macabre cuteness.
+“Do you know who killed JonBenet Ramsey?” one of the little girls auditioning for that role saucily asks, an impish grin on her face, maybe because someone put her up to the question, and children want to please.

 “I’m normally typecast as the loving mother, and then also as…a bitch,” one of the actresses auditioning for the role of Patsy Ramsey tells the camera.
 She looks like Maya Rudolph playing a Very Specific kind of white woman, maybe Miranda from Sex and the City.
 Another says, “Usually mom, or the friend, is what I’ve played.”
 One woman, who brought her own Mrs Colorado pageant photos, says, “Both of us–” meaning she and Patsy Ramsey “–are not the really thin girls.
 We’re a little bit heavier.”